Jellest/rAHNextract/README.md

 Works with Digitale Terrain Model (DTM) and Digital Surface Model (DSM).

+23-02-2019: Published first BETA package.
+Using the functions 'ahn_point()' or 'ahn_area()' the elevations or areas can be downloaded from rasters.
+Exact documenation and tutorials will follow.

 05-02-2020: Development of R Package in progress.
 For now use the "ahn_hoogtes.r" file to run whole script within one file.
 Instructions (in Dutch) start at lline 240.